Sport in the Bahamas: Cricket

+Football codes

 American football

 Bahamas American Football Federation governs American football in the country.
 They operate a number of junior and senior flag football Leagues for men and women.

 Ed Smith is the first Bahamian to be drafted into the NFL.
 Devard Darling and Michael Strachan are other Bahamians who played in the NFL.

 There is an annual tournament called Bahamas Bowl that features ranked NCAA football teams from the United States.